DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

 ### For MySQL database, it is recommended to:
 - setup the timezone table;
 - sset the extended encoding:
-  - scharset 'utf8mb4'
+  - charset 'utf8mb4'
-  - scollation  'utf8mb4_general_ci'
+  - collation  'utf8mb4_general_ci'

-And also if an aggregation or annotation error occurs when running the tests, you need to change sql_mode to 'ONLY_FULL_GROUP_BY'.
+And also if an aggregation or annotation error occurs when running the tests, you need to change sql_mode to "ONLY_FULL_GROUP_BY".

 ### Optimizing PostgreSQL's configuration.
 You'll need the [psycopg](https://www.psycopg.org/psycopg3/) or [psycopg2](https://www.psycopg.org/) package.